By Kaitlyn Ersek on Aug 18, 2021 10:23:00 AM

 At Holganix we believe in preserving and nourishing the water and soils so it can be passed down to future generations.

-Our flagship product - Holganix Bio 800+ harnesses the power of over 800 soil microbes to turbo charge soils.
-As a result, Holganix Bio 800+ improves soil health in the long-term while increase crop yield and root architecture in the short-term.
+Our flagship product - Holganix Bio 800+ harnesses the power of over 800 soil microbes to turbo-charge soils.
+As a result, Holganix Bio 800+ improves soil health in the long term while increasing crop yield and root architecture in the short term.

-Want to learn more about more about Holganix Bio 800+?
-Attend our upcoming webinar on Holganix Bio 800+: Results & Science.
+Want to learn more about Holganix Bio 800+?
+Watch our webinar on Holganix Bio 800+: Results & Science.
 This webinar provides an overview of our trials and data from the field.